 D. Convene a work group of professionals to address how to change the community's cultural or spiritual practices that are preventing families from seeking assistance

 4. Facilitating Use of Resources and Supports

-A PSP is working with a family and finds out that the family has a need that is hard to meet.
-What should a PSP do FIRST?
+A FPS is working with a family and finds out that the family has a need that is hard to meet.
+What should a FPS do FIRST?

 A. Call the system(s) partners to see if they can help out

 B. Advise the family to contact their state legislator